I know this is a tough pill to swallow, but I’m not going to bury the lead.

 In summary, you can’t spot reduce, but that doesn’t mean that exercise doesn’t have value.

 If you enjoy core exercises or Pilates, you should 100% do it.
-However, don’t buy into the myth that it will give you #abs or that you are doing it wrong if you don’t see abs, because on a personal note, I can tell you right now that I’ve been practicing Pilates for over 10 years and even when I managed to diet down to a weight that left my face looking scary skeletal where I was so weak I could barely walk a mile, I STILL didn’t have abs.
+However, don’t buy into the myth that it will give you #abs or that you are doing it wrong if you don’t see abs, because on a personal note, I can tell you right now that I’ve been practicing Pilates for over 10 years and even when I managed to diet down to a weight that left my face looking scary skeletal where I was so weak I could barely walk a mile, I STILL didn’t have super visible abs.

 And you know what?
 Who fucking cares.
 As someone who has been down that rabbit hole only to find hunger, misery, and a disordered relationship with food, I have to tell you that I don’t believe that this shit is worth stressing over.